Honestpuck/xworld2016/xworld2016-bash.md

 <div class="notes">
 What defines an "item" is the Internal Field Seperator or IFS.
 Here we change it to a colon.
+In `expand.sh`.
 </div>

 ### Special Characters In Strings